bbwwgg/PRG1002_Dating_app/README.md

 ![diagram about how agile applied in the project](./images/agile_diagram.jpg)

 For examples:
 - When development of main features of the app is completed and tested, app will be deployed and released to the market.
 These main features include: user setting up profile, users connecting to each other and messaging.
 After releasing, user feedbacks will be collected based on rating and reviews on app store, and app will be upgraded or debugged based on those reviews.
-New feature such as game playing in the chat window will be developed with consideration of those feedbacks as well.
+New feature such as game playing will be developed with consideration of those feedbacks as well.
 - Login system is one of prioritised features in "To Do" column.
-The backend devloper picks the features, moves it to "In Progress" column.
+The backend developer picks the features, moves it to "In Progress" column.
 This feature will then be broken down into various aspects.
 The developer will work on this from plan, design, develop, test, review and deploy.
 The login feature is then considered completed, presented to users to gather feedbacks.
 - Mini-games integration will be picked up when developers have capacity and no disruption to developing other main features.

 ## 2.2.
 Task management